josephgeesen/cribl_take_home/README.md

     node index.js --port 3001 --logs ./test/logs

-In a new window, the following command can be run:
+In a new terminal, the following command can be run:

     npm run test